kawansoft/aceql-http-client-jdbc-driver/README.md

 # AceQL HTTP - Java Client SDK
 <img src="https://www.aceql.com/favicon.png" alt=""/>

-The AceQL Java Client SDK allows to wrap the AceQL HTTP APIs and eliminate the tedious works of handling communications errors and parsing JSON results.
+The AceQL Java Client SDK allows to wrap the <a href="https://www.aceql.com">AceQL HTTP</a> APIs and eliminate the tedious works of handling communications errors and parsing JSON results.

 Android and Java Desktop application developers can access remote SQL databases and/or SQL databases